Moses Odubajo: Hull City

 On 7 August 2015, Odubajo joined Championship club Hull City on a three-year contract for a £3.5 million fee.
 He was manager Steve Bruce's first-choice right back and made 53 appearances during a successful 2015–16 season, which finished with victory in the 2016 Championship play-off final to clinch promotion to the Premier League.
 During the 2016–17 pre-season, Odubajo suffered a dislocated kneecap, which caused ligament damage.
 His recovery was delayed by a two fractures to the kneecap in successive incidents and he did not return to first team training until March 2018.
 Later that month, Odubajo played his first match at any level since May 2016, with a 45-minute appearance for the U23 team in a 2–1 victory over Burnley.
 Odubajo turned down the offer of a new contract and departed the club on 30 June 2018.

 Return to Brentford

 On 7 August 2018, Odubajo rejoined Championship club Brentford on a free transfer and signed a one-year deal, with the option of a further year.
 He made his second debut for the club with a start in a 3–1 EFL Cup third round defeat to Arsenal on 26 September 2018.

 Sheffield Wednesday

-On 11 July 2019 he signed for Sheffield Wednesday on a free transfer.
+On 11 July 2019, he signed for Sheffield Wednesday on a free transfer.
 He came in for a barrage of online abuse in December 2020 when he high fived a Nottingham Forest player Lewis Grabban after he scored against Wednesday.

-On 20 May 2021 it was announced that he would leave Sheffield Wednesday at the end of the season, following the expiry of his contract.
+On 20 May 2021, it was announced that he would leave Sheffield Wednesday at the end of the season, following the expiry of his contract.

 Queens Park Rangers

 On 30 July 2021, Odubajo joined Championship side Queens Park Rangers on a one-year deal following a successful trial.

+On 20 June 2022, the club announced that Odubajo would depart the club upon the expiration of his contract.

+Aris

+On 8 July 2022, Odubajo joined Greek Super League club Aris on a three-year deal.

+AEK Athens

+On 18 July 2024, Odubajo signed for fellow Greek Super League club AEK Athens on a two-year deal.